cloudfoundry-community/autosleep/README.md

 cf cs autosleep default my-autosleep
 ```
 If you don't give any additionnal parameter, the default inactivity duration of 24H will be used.
 If you wish to manually set another amount of time, use the following:

 ```
 cf cs autosleep default my-autosleep  -c '{"inactivity": "PT1H15M"}'
 ```
 In this example the application will be considered as inactive after *1 hour and 15 minutes*.
-The time format used is [the ISO8601] (https://en.wikipedia.org/wiki/ISO_8601) format
+The time format used is [the ISO8601] (https://en.wikipedia.org/wiki/ISO_8601) format.
 ##Bind your app
 ```
 cf bind-service MY_APP my-autosleep
 ```
 Once bound, your application will be watch for inactivity.
 If you wish to stop this watch, simply unbind your application.

-# How to build and test
+# How to build
-If you wish to build the app yourself, go to [build and test documentation] (doc/build.md)
+If you wish to build the app yourself, go to [build documentation] (doc/build.md).

+# How to test
+Acceptance tests are available in the source code, as robotframework tests.
+More information [here] (doc/test.md).